 Can I apply for someone else?
 You can help someone else with the application, but the individual applying for assistance must be the one to sign and submit the application.

-Am I eligible for RAFT or ERMA if I live in subsidized housing (e.g. public housing, Housing Choice Voucher/Section 8, MRVP)?
-If you live in a unit where rent is calculated based on a percentage of income, you must seek a rent adjustment first before accessing RAFT or ERMA.
-The regional administering agency will evaluate the situation and may be able to help you to seek a rent adjustment or repayment plan for past due rent.
-If the rent adjustment is not granted or there are other household financial considerations, the RAFT or ERMA program may be able to help.
+Am I eligible for these programs if I live in subsidized housing (e.g. public housing, Housing Choice Voucher/Section 8, MRVP)?
+If you live in a unit where rent is calculated based on a percentage of income, you must seek a rent adjustment first before accessing these funds.

 Who pays for this?
-RAFT and ERMA are Massachusetts state programs.
+ERAP and ERMA are state programs developed using federal dollars.
+RAFT is a Massachusetts state program.
 Other programs come from a variety of sources.